Anmolsingh11/Dot_Net_Project/README.md

 # Dot_Net_Project
-This is a window applicationn designed in the Visual Studio Using C# programming language.
+This is a window application designed in the Visual Studio Using C# programming language.